 Understanding Suicidal Thinking

-Depression and the depression experience in bipolar disorder may cause symptoms such as
+Depression and the depression experienced in bipolar disorder may cause symptoms such as

 • intense sadness,